jonaprieto/logic-cm0845/lab3/README.md

 ```Haskell
 Prelude>:load Unify.hs
 ```
-then try the following examples, the main method is `unify`, this method gives the prenex conjunctive normal form.
+then try the following examples, the main method is `unify`.
+When it succeed, it shows you a list with the original after apply the substitution `mgu`.

 ```Haskell
 Prelude> let x = Var "x"